 - TERRO® Spider & Insect Trap - When the millipede, or any other creepy bug, wanders over the trap’s surface, it will get stuck in the glue.
 When full of insects, dispose of it in a sealed bag.

 How Can I Control a Millipede Infestation?

 Are millipedes swarming inside or outside of your home right now?
 It’s an unsettling sight for sure, but we have some good news: Other than being creepy, they’re probably not doing any harm to you or your property.

 Still, you can take immediate steps to keep these creatures from spreading elsewhere.

-- Remove – Just like any other animal, millipedes need food to survive.
-With that in mind, remove any food items that millipedes may be after.
-For these creatures, that includes mulch, firewood, sticks, leaves and other decomposing plant material.
+- Remove – Clean up any food items that millipedes may be after.
+That includes mulch, firewood, sticks, leaves, and other decomposing plant material.

 How Should I Clean Up the Millipedes that Entered My Home or Business?

 After applying any of the control solutions above, removing millipede remains is an important sanitary and safety measure, especially if you have a large-scale millipede infestation.

 Follow one of these procedures to remove millipedes: